 - Supporting them

 - Learning from them

 - Working with what they have

 - Helping them identify, prioritize and engage in change

 - It’s not a hierarchical relationship but a horizontal one.
 It is not for compliance or supervision purposes, but it can help with those.

 Over the years PCI has developed and/or adapted powerful LCS tools that have successfully contributed to strengthening the capacity of organizations, networks and government programs.
 These include a number of tools that related to capacity assessment and strengthening that form the PCI Toolkit:

-- We also have tools designed to measure the impact of our LCS work, including a post-project sustainability methodology to use with civil society organizations whose capacity we have strengthened
+- We also have tools designed to measure the impact of our LCS work, including a post-project sustainability methodology to use with partners whose capacity we have strengthened.

-- Our objective now is to have a ‘standardized’ approach, where all PCI programs working with local partners, and all projects that have an important LCS focus or objectives, benefit from what is available and the lessons learned over the years, and utilize for the most part, the same tools.
+- We continue to work towards a ‘standardized’ approach, where all PCI programs working with local partners, and all projects that have an important LCS focus or objectives, benefit from what is available and the lessons learned over the years, and utilize for the most part, the same tools.

 - We are also working to link our LCS work with the global movement towards “localization” as exemplified by USAID’s Journey to Self-Reliance and USG and other donors’ increasing emphasis on funding local entities.
 PCI focuses on strengthening the capacity of its own affiliate organizations (eg, in Zambia and India) as well as strengthening the capacity of local civil society organizations in order to enable them to take on USG funding (eg, in Botswana).